 General Info – summary

-This small glabrous, evergreen plant, with trailing branches and single sharp spines up to 6cm long is usually a shrub or a Tree up to 6m high.
+This small glabrous, evergreen plant, has trailing branches and single sharp spines up to 6cm long.
+It is usually a shrub or a small Tree up to 6m high.
 The simple, shiny and opposite Leaves lack stipules.
 Small, whitish, bisexual, regular and 5-merous Flowers arise in panicles between leaf axils.
 Filaments are subterete & the 1-locular ovary is superior.
 Fruit is an orange, single seeded drupe with a persistent style.

 Description